After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 Make your own traditions

 You don’t have to parent the way your former partner does.
 In fact, creating new family routines can be fun for everyone.
-Special routines could include a night when you and your child cook dinner together, a café you go to for hot chocolate when your child visits, or a story at bedtime.
+Special routines could include a night when you and your child cook dinner together, a café you go to for hot chocolate, or a story at bedtime.

 – Joe, 40, divorced for three years and father of two children